Cultural impact of the Beatles: Image and caricatures

-Their Hard Day's Night characterisations were adopted again for the children's cartoon series The Beatles, which was made by King Features and broadcast weekly on ABC in the US from September 1965 to April 1969.
+Their Hard Day's Night characterizations were adopted again for the animated television series The Beatles, which was made by King Features and broadcast weekly on ABC in the US from September 1965 to April 1969.
 It was the first animated TV series to depict living people and featured the Beatles (voiced by actors) having adventures while touring the world.
 The series was highly successful, although its focus on the pre-1967 era ensured that audiences were presented with an increasingly outdated image of the band.
 (Note: The last episode of the show was produced in 1967.
 All subsequent broadcasts were reruns.)

 Towards the end of 1966, by which point the Beatles' artistic maturity had left many younger listeners yearning for their innocent, "mop-top" image, the Monkees were assembled by a pair of Hollywood-based television executives as a four-piece band in the Beatles' mould.
 An immediate commercial success, the Monkees' self-titled television show evoked the Beatles' personalities from Dick Lester's feature films A Hard Day's Night and Help!, with the characters of the individual Monkees developed to reflect those of the Beatles.
 In Marwick's view, the Monkees' creation represented "the most remarkable sign of direct British influence" on American pop culture during the 1960s.
 At this time, the Beatles grew moustaches, a look that defied pop convention by implying maturation and artistry over youthfulness.
 Their appearance was the source of confusion for some of their young fans.
 A Daily Mail writer complained that after emerging as "heroes of a social revolution" in 1963 and "the boys whom everybody could identify with", the Beatles had become austere and exclusive.

 The producers of the 1967 Disney animated film The Jungle Book hoped to include the Beatles in a scene featuring four vultures with mop-top hairstyles singing "That's What Friends Are For".
 After the band declined to take part, the scene was voiced by actors adopting Liverpudlian accents and the song was given a barbershop quartet arrangement.